 Dolls and their makeover since ancient times

-Dolls are miniature representation of human beings and the things around us.
+Dolls are a miniature representation of human beings and the things around us.
 Children have always used them as toys for playing.
 These dolls have also been used for black magic and religious activities.

-The earliest dolls were made of natural materials such as clay, wood and feathers.
+The earliest dolls were made of natural materials such as clay, wood, and feathers.
 At present, unfortunately, they are mass-produced using plastic, porcelain or cloth.

 Shankar’s International Dolls Museum

 Shankar’s International Dolls Museum is a collection of dolls from all over the world in a 5,184 sq ft area at Bahadur Shah Zafar Marg, New Delhi.
-It is dream of one persons’ fascination with dolls and a desire to show little kids the variety of dolls available around the world.
+It is a dream of one persons’ fascination with dolls and a desire to show little kids the variety of dolls available around the world.

 History of this unique museum